-The first thing you’ll notice when you get to the rail line of the Golden Spike National Historic Site, west of Brigham City, Utah, is the silence.
+The first thing you’ll notice when you get to the rail line of the Golden Spike National Historic Site, west of Brigham City, Utah, and just north of the Great Salt Lake is the silence.
 With the midday sun high overhead the only sound you’ll hear is the wind coming down from the Promontory Mountains.
 It wasn’t always like this.
 In 1869 this was where the first transcontinental railroad was completed.

-During the 1860’s the United States Congress ordered that a railroad be built across the nation in an effort to connect the sparsely populated western half of the nation with the East.
+During the 1860’s the United States Congress ordered that a railroad be built across the nation in an effort to connect the sparsely populated western half of the nation with more established areas in the East.
 The connection would help build the economy, shorten travel times, and help the military control resistance by the native tribes.
 Two companies sprang forth to make this happen, Central Pacific Railroad (CPR) and Union Pacific Railroad (UPR).
 CPR would build a railway east starting at the city of Sacramento.
 Beginning in Omaha, Nebraska UPR would lay its line heading west.
-The last spike was driven at Promontory Summit, Utah, May 10th, 1869.
+The last spike to join the two was driven by Leland Stanford, the President of Southern Pacific Railroad, at Promontory Summit, Utah, May 10th, 1869.

 Photos by Louis Arevalo